Bunks Cabins in the Woods at a Summer Camp

 • Separation Anxiety: It’s tough to be away from your family and friends.
 Only the parents can make the right decision on whether their child is ready and willing to do this.

-• Age: Some kids might not be ready at 7 years old for sleepaway camp, but others definitely are.
+• Age: Some kids might not be ready for sleepaway camp at 7, but others definitely are.
 Again, this decision is best made by the caregivers.

 • Medical Concerns: If your child needs regular medical attention, there may not be facilities or professionals within proximity of your child’s sleepaway camp.